UXVirtual/pip-boy-200-round/README.md

 3. Install `nodejs` 4.x from https://nodejs.org/en/

-4. Run `npm install` in the `online` folder to install all dependencies for the watchface configuration page.
+4. Run `npm install` in the root of the repository to install all dependencies for the watchface configuration page.

+5. Run `bower install` in the root of the repository to install all JS dependencies.

 ### Run in Pebble simulator